Bat Boy Assignment

 5. Small Nose:

-Select his nose with the polygonal lasso tool or the regular lasso tool (just as you did with the ears).
+Select his nose with the regular lasso tool (just as you did with the ears).
 Now copy, paste, and use Edit-->Free Transform--only this time, make the nose smaller instead of bigger.
 Paste the nose slightly higher than the original one (as shown in the picture).

 HINT: Copy-and-paste the nose AND the upper lip--that will help hide the original nose.